Policies Which May Affect Your Certification

 Return of Tuition Assistance: Military Tuition Assistance (TA) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of TA funds originally awarded.

-Instances when a service member stops attending due to a military service obligation, LCCC will work with the affected service member to identify solutions that may not result in student debt for the returned portion.
+In instances when a service member stops attending due to a military service obligation, LCCC will work with the affected service member to identify potential solutions.

 Section 103 of the Veterans Benefits and Transition Act of 2018

-Lorain County Community College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries or other institutional facilities, or the requirement that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the individual’s inability to meet the student's financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.
+Lorain County Community College will not impose any penalty, including the assessment of late fees, being dropped from classes, access to libraries or other institutional facilities, or the requirement that a Chapter 31 or Chapter 33 recipient borrow additional funds to cover the individual’s inability to meet the student's financial obligations to the institution due to the delayed disbursement of a payment by the U.S. Department of Veterans Affairs.

 The Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020